Nevena1997/GraalVM/README.md

 # GraalVM
-## Getting Started
+## Getting Started !!!

-Here you will find information about tools needed to build native-image tool which can compiler Java programs into native executables.
+Here you will find information about tools needed to build `native-image` tool which can compile Java programs into native executables.
 Also you will learn how to install and use those tools, how to build executables for Java programs.
 Important thing is to learn how to debug some specific piece of code, which will also be presented in this document.
 There are two types of code in GraalVM project, hosted and non-hosted.
 You will learn the difference here.

-**GraalVM** is virtual machine which can run different languages.
+**GraalVM** is a virtual machine which can run different languages.
 First idea was to make Java faster, but soon it became much more.
 One runtime for all languages.
 You can read more about GraalVM [here](https://www.graalvm.org/docs/introduction/).

 ## Prerequisites

-It is recommended to use a Linux-based operating system.
+It is recommended to use a **Linux-based** operating system.
 This guide assumes you are running Ubuntu, however the Ubuntu-specific commands such as package installations can be translated to an arbitrary distribution.

 In order to successfully build and run Graal projects, one needs to have the following dependencies satisfied:
 - `git`